 WALKING.
-Replace every 300-500 miles.
+We recommend you replace the sneakers you walk in every 300-500 miles.
 Walking is lower impact, so you can get more miles in.
 But weight is also a factor – the more you weigh, the faster your sneakers will break down.
 The average active person walks 4 miles a day, in which case, we recommend replacing kicks every 4 months.

 RUNNING.
-Replace every 300-500 miles.
+If you’re an avid runner, you should replace your sneakers every 300-500 miles.
 Running is higher impact, especially if you’re pounding the pavement, and your foot strike also affects wear.
 Weight is even more of a factor with running.
 Higher weights and increased impact of running will lead to shoes breaking down faster.

 GYM TIME/FITNESS CLASSES.
 The recommendation is to replace footwear every 4-6 months, although this varies based on the type and frequency of activity, so pay close attention to signs of wear.

-- The upper is showing signs of break down
+- Sneaker Breakdown: The upper is showing signs of break down

-- Listen to your body, especially if you start feeling aches and pains in your feet, ankles, knees, hips, or lower back
+- That Gut Feeling: Finally, make sure to listen to your body, especially if you start feeling aches and pains in your feet, ankles, knees, hips, or lower back

-TIPS FOR EXTENDING THE LIFE OF YOUR SHOES
+3 TIPS FOR EXTENDING THE LIFE OF YOUR SNEAKERS

 - Avoid concrete.
-Concrete is 20x harder than asphalt so when possible, walk/run on asphalt or ever better, dirt.
+Concrete is 20 times harder than asphalt so when possible, walk/run on asphalt or ever better, dirt.